Choose your source

 WHAT’S THE APA CITATION FOR WEBPAGES WITH GROUP AUTHORS?

-Many pages that are written by organisations or government departments won’t name a specific author.
-There are slightly different rules for referencing these kinds of sources.
+Many pages that are written by organizations or government departments won’t name a specific author.
+There are slightly different rules for citing these kinds of sources.

-Name of Organisation or Group.
+Name of Organization or Group.
 (Publication Date).
 Title of webpage. https://www.URL

 For example: